-Since the fall in house prices by approximately 10 per cent. in late autumn 2017, prices have remained relatively stable in 2018 with a slight increase in prices in 2019 and so far in 2020 house prices have remained largely stable.
-However, there is a risk that housing prices may fall back slightly as interest rates may rise in the future.
-For example, with regard to new homes, there has recently been an increase of newly built multi-family dwellings, which is why that particular market segment could be subject to less demand in upcoming years, which could have a negative impact on the housing market.
-In addition, in 2018 and continuing in 2019 and so far in 2020, many housing developers have experienced difficulties with selling parts of their newly produced units.
-In some local markets, signals thus indicate that the supply of newly produced housing has been greater than the real demand.
+Since the outbreak of the coronavirus pandemic, housing prices in Sweden have risen by about 17 per cent, more for villas than for apartments.
+However, there is a risk that housing prices may fall back slightly as interest rates are expected to rise in the future, although it is unclear how long it will be before interest rates start to rise.
+For example, with regard to new homes, there has for a few years been an increase of newly built multi-family dwellings, which is why the demand in that particular market segment may not be strong enough and could be subject to less demand in upcoming years, which could have a negative impact on the housing market.
+In fact, in recent years many housing developers have adapted production to the demand.
+In some local markets, there are still signals indicating that the supply of newly produced housing is greater than the actual demand (i.e. willingness to pay).
 Examples of such signals include longer advertisement times, fewer bidders per property, falling bid premiums and a larger proportion of housing with lowered prices.
-Accordingly, there is a risk that the Swedish housing market could decline.
-If the Swedish housing market were to decline, and demand for new loans, as a consequence, were to significantly decrease, this would negatively affect demand for SBAB's loan offerings, thereby adversely affecting its and/or the Issuer's business, results of operations and margins.
+There is a risk that the Swedish housing market could decline further.
+If the Swedish housing market were to decline, and demand for new loans, as a consequence, were to significantly decrease, this would negatively affect demand for SBAB's loan offerings, thereby adversely affecting its and/or SCBC's business, results of operations and margins.

 Moreover, house prices may be negatively affected by, for example, changes in regulations affecting the Swedish mortgage market directly or indirectly or by a quick rise in interest rates or unemployment levels.
-Legal requirements, such as further increased amortisation requirements or stricter caps on loan to value levels, may have an adverse effect on house prices, in particular in urban areas where the market value is higher, and contribute to a reduction in lending growth.
-Furthermore, potential tightening of monetary policy can be expected to hold back house price development.
-Any such changed regulations or upcoming tightening of monetary policies that hold back house price development would further accentuate the risk of decreased demand for new loans in general, including loans that could be originated by SBAB and in turn acquired by the Issuer.
+Legal requirements, such as further increased amortisation requirements or stricter caps on loan-to-value levels, may have an adverse effect on house prices, in particular in urban areas where the market value is higher, and contribute to a reduction in lending growth.
+Furthermore, potential tightening of monetary policy is expected to have a negative impact on housing price developments.
+More restrictive regulations or upcoming tightening of monetary policies that hold back house price development would further accentuate the risk of decreased demand for new loans in general, including loans that could be originated by SBAB and in turn acquired by SCBC.

-The above described risks are material to the SBAB Group as a significant amount of the loans provided by SBAB, and acquired by the Issuer, are secured by mortgage certificates (Sw. pantbrev) in respect of properties, or pledges over tenant-owners' rights (Sw. bostadsrätt), located in Sweden.
+The above described risks are material to the SBAB Group as a significant amount of the loans provided by SBAB and acquired by SCBC are secured by mortgage certificates (Sw. pantbrev) in respect of properties, or pledges over tenant-owners' rights (Sw. bostadsrätt), located in Sweden.
 Specifically, as the vast majority of the Cover Pool consists of such loans, along with loans guaranteed by the Kingdom of Sweden or Swedish municipalities, the value of the Cover Pool may therefore decline in the event of a general downturn in the value of property in Sweden or by a decline in the credit worthiness of the Kingdom of Sweden or Swedish municipalities.